NICHD-BSPC/effort-log/README.md

 ## Testing

 GitHub Actions are configured in `.github/workflows/main.yml` to use Selenium for testing.
-See `compose-test.yml`, which overrides default settings in `compose.yml`, which also starts a Selenium container on the same network and uses a different database name.
-The tests are in `test/test.py` and generate screenshots that are stored as GH Actions artifacts.
+The file `compose-test.yml` overrides default settings in `compose.yml`, which also starts a Selenium container on the same network and uses a different database name.
+The tests are in `test/test.py`.
+They also generate screenshots that are stored as GH Actions artifacts.

-Run the tests, which require the `selenium` Python package (can be `pip` or `conda`-installed).
+Running the tests requires the `selenium` Python package (can be `pip` or `conda`-installed).

 ```bash